itsKapri/campus-finderBackend/README.md

-# campusBackend
+# Campus-finder Backend

+This repository contains the backend code for Campus Finder, a platform that helps students find and explore various School , colleges and Investors.
+The backend is built using Node.js , Express.js and Mongodb also utilizes various npm packages for its functionality.

 ## Getting Started

-To run this project, follow these steps:
+To use this backend, follow the steps below:

-1. Clone the repository to your local machine: `git clone <repository_url>`
+1. Clone the project repository using the following command:`git clone <repository_url>`

-2. Install the required Node.js packages:`npm i`
+2. Install the required packages:`npm i`

-4. Start the development server: `npm start`

-5. Start with nodemon server: `npm run dev`
+3. Create a .env file in the root directory of the project.
+Inside the .env file, add the following **env variables**:`PORT=`,<br>`CONNECTION_STRING=YOUR_DATABASE_CONNECTION_STRING`, <br>`JWT_SECRET=`, <br>`JWT_EXPIRE=`, <br>`COOKIE_EXPIRE=`
+4. After setting up the .env file and installing the dependencies, you can start the server by running:
+**`npm start`**.

+The API should now be up and running, ready to serve incoming requests.

+## To check api
+If you are using the Thunder client to test the API, you can import the **api_collection.json** file provided in this repository.
+The collection contains sample API requests that you can use to interact with the backend.

+For any issues or inquiries, please don't hesitate to contact.

+Happy coding! 🚀

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.